CraigGo/Portfolio-1/README.md

 Relevant Experience Recap:
 - 5 years as a developer and project manager in retail at NCR
 - 3 years UNIX product manager at HP
-- 5 years at Sybase/SAP as director of data warehousing/analytics where I owned the product roadmap & launched the 1st columnar database
+- 5 years at Sybase/SAP as director of data warehousing/analytics where I owned the product roadmap & launched the 1st columnar SQL database
-- 4 years as SVP, Marketing at Viador, a Java business intelligence tool company we grew from $1M to IPO
+- 4 years as SVP, Marketing at Viador, a Java business intelligence tool company (ad hoc SQL query and reporting) we grew from $1M to IPO
 - 5 years as CMO at Barra (now MSCI), the leading data science built risk model provider to 90% of the world's largest asset managers.
 If you know the CAPM, Barra breaks out Beta into roughly 64 different factors that drive risk
-- 4 years as CMO at SparkPost, a cloud big-data driven email API company sending 30% of the world's email (mostly behaviorally driven)
+- 4 years as CMO at SparkPost, a cloud big-data driven email API company sending 30% of the world's email (mostly behaviorally driven) that we successfully grew from $13M ARR to $50M+ ARR
 - 2 years consulting and advising Qubole (big data platform similar to Cloudera) and Domino (data science model management platform)
-- 1 year as SVP Products at AdPortal where I ran engineering and product
+- 1 year as SVP Products at AdPortal where I ran engineering and product and designed the ad buying GUI myself
-- 2 years as VP of Product Management at Kickfire, a MySQL Data Warehouse appliance sold to Teradata.
+- 2 years as VP of Product Management at Kickfire, a MySQL Data Warehouse appliance sold to Teradata where I owned the roadmap and launch.